-Michael S. Lacrosse has been serving as our Chief Information Officer since August 2006.
+Michael S. Lacrosse has been serving as our Chief Technology Officer since September 2009.
+From August 2006 to August 2009, he served as our Chief Information Officer.
 From February 2001 to August 2006, Mr. Lacrosse served as chief information officer of Trax Technology, a global transportation management firm, and 21st Century Learning, an educational technology company which provides supplemental curricula to K-12 students, professional development opportunities for teachers and administrators, and educational programs for parents.